Top 10 Smokie Songs

 We close out our top 10 Smokie songs list with the group’s biggest hit of their career: a sad song entitled “Living Next Door to Alice.”
 These were the type of songs that were so popular in the early to mid-1970s.
 Bands like Paper Lace, Bo Donaldson and the Heywoods, Harry Chapin, and many more all had major hits with sad story songs, usually written with over-the-top lyrics and dramatic stories.

 “Living Next Door to Alice” was released as a non-album single.
 The record was released in 1972.
-The song hit the United Kingdom Music Charts peaking at number five.
-It was Smokie’s highest charting single on the US Billboard Hot 100, reaching up to number twenty five.
+The song hit the United Kingdom Music Charts, peaking at number five.
+It was Smokie’s highest-charting single on the US Billboard Hot 100, reaching number 25.
 However, the song “Living Next Door to Alice” hit number one in multiple countries, including Ireland, Austria, the Netherlands, Norway, West Germany, and Switzerland.
 The song missed the number one spot on the Australian Music Sales Charts, stalling at number two.
 “Living Next Door to Alice” was composed by Mike Chapman and Nicky Chinn.

 DMCA.com Protection Status